mkoohafkan/kfigr/cran-comments.md

-Submission of kfigr 1.2-1.
+Resubmission of kfigr 1.2-1

-Updated `suggests` to include package `markdown` due to recent change in package `knitr` dependencies.
+- Removed Date field from DESCRIPTION
+- Removed LazyData specification from DESCRIPTION
+- Updated invalid URL in documentation
+- Added cran-comments.md to .rbuildignore

 ## Test environments